Horst Club is back, and it's better

 In 2019, Counterspace was invited to design the 20th Serpentine Pavilion in London, making Vally the youngest architect ever to win this internationally renowned commission.
 Vally is also the Artistic Director of the inaugural Islamic Arts Biennale in Jeddah.

-By clicking “Accept”, you agree to the storing of cookies on your device to enhance site navigation, analyze site usage, and assist in our marketing efforts.
+By clicking “Accept”, you agree to the storing of cookies on your device.
 View our Cookie Policy for more information or adjust your Preferences.